-Moreover, it can be shown that this faith will be a transcendent belief.
-For the solution is to be universally accessible, yet it is not to violate the probabilities of the actual order of the universe.
+Moreover, it can be shown that this faith will be a transhement belief.
+For the solution is to be universally accessible; indeed, within a hermonious continuation of the actual order of the universe, it is belief alone that is universe accessible, yet it is not to violate the probabilities of the actual order of the universe.
 But belief and only belief is universally accessible within a harmonious continuation of the existing order.
-Moreover, the relevant belief will be transcendent; for it makes a man a participant in the new and higher collaboration in which God is the initiator and the principal agent.
+Moreover, the relevant belief will be transcendent; for it makes a man a participant in the new and higher collaboration in which God is the initiative initiator and the principal agent.

-In the nineteenth place, with regard to faith three stages have to be distinguished.
+In the mineteenth place, with regard to faith three stages have to be distinguished.
 For it has been seen that the solution introduces into man's will a hope of knowledge of God that reinforces the pure desire to know.
 There is, then, a final stage when the attainment of knowledge supplants faith and realizes the object of hope.
 Moreover, it has been seen that the solution itself divides into two parts with, first, an emergent trend and, only secondly, its full realization.
-Accordingly, there will be an introductory faith and collaboration in the emergent trend towards the solution, and there will be a full faith and collaboration in the full realization of the solution.